nous-clawds4/tapestry-cli/docs/node-types/superset.md

     "slug": "the superset-of-all-coffee-houses",
-    "name": "the superset of all coffee houses", "title": "The Superset of All Coffee Houses", "wordTypes": ["word", "superset"],
+    "name": "the superset of all coffee houses", "title": "The Superset of All Coffee Houses", "wordTypes": ["word", "superset"]
-    "coreMemberOf": [ "class-thread-header-for-the-concept-of-coffee-houses" ]

   },
   "superset": {
     "name": "coffee houses",
     "title": "Coffee Houses",
     "slug": "coffee-houses",
-    "description": "This is the superset of all known coffee houses."
+    "description": "This is the superset of all known coffee houses.", "coreMemberOf": [ {"slug": "class-thread-header-for-the-concept-of-coffee-houses"} ] }
-  }
 }
 ```